microsoft/openjdk-proposals/ergonomics_profiles/readme.md

 | \>=1792 MB | \>1        | G1          |
 | Otherwise  |            | Serial      |

+Which GC is used by the application will impact the amount of native memory consumed by the JVM, as well as impact throughput and latency of the application.

 _**GC threads**_

+For reference, we document here the current implementation detail of GC threads ergonomically configured by the JVM.

 | GC        | \# of CPUs | ConcGCThreads                   | ParallelGCThreads      |
 | --------- | ---------- | ------------------------------- | ---------------------- |
 | Serial GC | any        | 0                               | 0                      |
 | G1 GC     | 1-8        | max((ParallelGCThreads+2)/4, 1) | ceil(#CPUs)            |
 | G1 GC     | \>8        | max((ParallelGCThreads+2)/4, 1) | 8 + (#CPUs-8) \* (5/8) |

-Which GC is used by the application will impact the amount of native memory consumed by the JVM, as well as impact throughput and latency of the application.

 Description
 -----------